Will you be fully vaccinated soon? Or have you taken your COVID-19 vaccination and are looking to travel sometime in the near future?

-Not only is it crucial for us to ‘adhere’ to local rules but also to keep personal consideration and precaution for the sake of your and other’s health and safety.
+Not only is it crucial for us to ‘adhere’ to local rules but also to keep personal consideration and precaution for the sake of your and others’ health and safety.

 Even if you are fully vaccinated, these days, the type of travel you choose to take matters more than ever.

 Domestic travel has been returning slowly but steadily starting last summer.
-With the rollout of vaccines, countries that are likely to reach herd immunity faster, may be a ‘safer’ choice for locals and non-locals alike.
+With the rollout of vaccines, countries that are likely to reach herd immunity faster, maybe a ‘safer’ choice for locals and non-locals alike.

-Many travelers are now choosing destinations that are off-the-beaten-paths, those that are away from condensed cities, and often, these places are immersed in nature.
+Many travelers are now choosing destinations that are off-the-beaten paths, those that are away from condensed cities, and often, these places are immersed in nature.

 A yoga retreat in nature is a great choice for any traveler.
 Some retreats are easy-going while others go above and beyond to offer a wealth of activities.
 But no matter where you choose to go, it is easy to combine other outdoor activities such as hiking, walking, cycling, or running with your yoga sessions.

-To get to your travel destination, road trips are recommended as non-public transportation is ‘safer’ than using public transportation.
+To get to your travel destination, road trips are recommended as non-public transportation is safer than using public transportation.
 In fact, according to the CDC, fully vaccinated travelers who go on a road trip and are moderately careful at the destination, would have a relatively ‘safe trip’.

 Another way to lower risk is to choose to visit a country that is waiving restrictions for fully vaccinated travelers.
 At the time this article was written, only a handful of countries have gone this route, but, as summer approaches and the vaccine passports are likely to become a reality, more and more countries would consider this option to open for travel.

 Lastly, should you choose to travel internationally, it’s better to focus on visiting one country, rather than opting for a multi-country itinerary.
-Now is the perfect time to focus on slowing down, taking longer to explore a country, immerse in its culture and traditions, and discovering local gems.
+Now is the perfect time to focus on slowing down, taking longer to explore a country, immerse in its culture and traditions, and discover local gems.